 It is important that students choose a topic that is of interest to them and that is within their research capabilities.
-Students can look for their own pattern of interest by making a list of topics which they have studied during their undergraduate programme.
 Additionally, they can also look at past assignments, textbooks and articles used, to help them identify an interesting dissertation subject.
 Students might also want to find a topic according to its viability to future employers.